Transportation Alternatives Program

-As part of the Federal Highway Administration Surface Transportation Program, the Transportation Alternatives Program (TAP) is a reimbursable federal aid funding program for transportation-related community projects that strengthen the intermodal transportation system.
+As part of the Federal Highway Administration (FHWA) Surface Transportation Block Grant Program, the Transportation Alternatives (TA) Set-Aside is a reimbursable federal aid funding program for transportation-related community projects that strengthen the intermodal transportation system.

-TAP funds projects that enhance the cultural, aesthetic, historic, and environmental aspects of the system.
-The program funds projects that create bicycle and pedestrian facilities, restore historic transportation buildings, convert abandoned railway corridors to pedestrian trails, and mitigate highway runoff.
+Maryland’s Transportation Alternatives Program (TAP) awards grant funding to projects that enhance mobility and accessibility, as well as the cultural, aesthetic, historic, and environmental aspects of Maryland’s transportation network.
+TAP funds projects create bicycle and pedestrian facilities, restore historic transportation buildings, convert abandoned railway corridors to pedestrian trails and mitigate highway runoff.

 View map in full screen or on mobile device

 The TAP project sponsor is responsible for project design, management, construction, implementation and permit requests.
 The project sponsor also must provide, at minimum, a 20% cash match.
 The project sponsor also assumes maintenance responsibilities and legal liability for the duration of the project’s useful life.
 Eligible project sponsors include:

 - Local governments.

 - Transit agencies.

 - Metropolitan Planning Organizations (MPOs) serving populations less than 200,000.